The Exact Texts to Send Your Ex (and the Ones to Avoid)

 • You’re hoping to “win” or prove a point

-• You can’t handle being ignored or rejected
+• You can’t handle being ignored

 The 3 Golden Rules of First Contact

-Rule #1: Lead with Value, Not Need
+Rule #1: Lead With Value, Not Need

 Rule #2: Keep It Light and Pressure-Free